 The Foundation is liable for any excess liability resulting from claims against the Berwick Healthcare Corporation (Corporation), not to exceed the amount originally transferred to the Foundation.
 One workers' compensation claim is pending and, during 2007, the Corporation transferred the remaining funds to the Foundation.
-As of December 31, 2014 and 2013, the Foundation paid \$36,394 and \$17,467, respectively, to the third-party insurance trust that is handling the claim for expenses.
+As of December 31, 2014, the Foundation paid \$36,394, to the third-party insurance trust that was handling the claim for expenses.
+In September 2015, the Foundation became the administrator and began handling the Corporation's claims.
+As of December 31, 2015, the Foundation paid \$31,379 for claims and related expenses.
 The Corporation and now the Foundation have attempted to settle the claim to no avail.
 The Foundation cannot determine the potential liability and will continue to remit amounts to the third-party insurance trust as funds are needed.
 The Foundation will continue to record these amounts as expenses are incurred.
 The Foundation receives periodic reimbursement from an insurance carrier for a portion of the expenses and records the revenue when received.